oopsmails/general-info/virtualbox/mint.md

 sudo apt install git
 ```

-### intellij: Option 3 used, i.e, installed from Software Manager
+### intellij: see mint-issues.md for more

-- Option 1
+- Option 1: finally used.

 ```
 cd Downloads